Top Lab Assistant Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Description of how they plan to improve weaknesses
+• - Description of how information was gathered

-• Question Overview: This is an important question to ask because it gives you an idea of the lab assistant's experience with different techniques.
-You may want to choose a candidate who is familiar with the same techniques that are used in your research laboratory.
-The answer to this question will also tell you the level of experience that the candidate has with different techniques.
+• Question Overview: This is a good question to ask because it gives you an idea of the candidate's strengths and weaknesses.
+You may want to choose a candidate who has strengths that are aligned with your needs.
+The answer to this question also gives you an idea of how the candidate views their own abilities.

 What the interviewer is looking for: